-To trim the confusing fat story into terms that help you make wise food choices, there are first three basic types of fats you need to understand: monounsaturated fats (MUFAs), polyunsaturated fats (PUFAs) and saturated fats (SATFAs) MUFAs and PUFAs are good fats; SATFAs are bad fats.
+To trim the confusion between saturated and unsaturated fats, we can put them into terms that help you make wise food choices.
+There are first three basic types of fats you need to understand when looking at saturated and unsaturated fats: monounsaturated fats (MUFAs), polyunsaturated fats (PUFAs) and saturated fats (SATFAs) MUFAs and PUFAs are good fats; SATFAs are bad fats.
 How do you tell a good fat from a bad one?
 The good fats (MUFAs and PUFAs) are like oil.
 They flow through your arteries.
 The bad fats (SATFAs) act like sludge, sticking to the arteries.
-FA’s are chemically known as fatty acids, but we call them fat.
+FA’s are chemically known as fatty acids, but we just call them fat.

-Saturated vs. unsaturated fats.
-At room temperature, some fats are solids (such as butter and lard) and some are liquids.
-The liquids are usually called oils.
+At room temperature, some fats are solids (such as butter and lard) while some are liquids which are usually oils.
 A saturated fat is solid at room temperature; an unsaturated fat is liquid at room temperature.

 Another interesting fat fact is that your body makes all the SATFAs it needs.
-You don’t have to eat saturated fats.
-Is your body trying to tell you something?
 Yet, the body needs oiling.
 It needs MUFAs and PUFAs, which are why these fats are called essential fatty acids (EFAs).
 Your body can’t live without them.
 While it can’t live without MUFAs and PUFAs, we will live a lot longer if we eat less SATFAs.

 Fat Tip #1: Eat more MUFAs and PUFAs and less SATFAs

 NUTRITIP: The Two F’s of Healthy Skin – Fish and Flax